Azure App Service Hybrid Connections

 The Hybrid Connections feature requires a relay agent in the network that hosts your Hybrid Connection endpoint.
 That relay agent is called the Hybrid Connection Manager (HCM).
 To download HCM, from your app in the Azure portal, select Networking > Configure your Hybrid Connection endpoints.

 This tool runs on Windows Server 2012 and later.
 The HCM runs as a service and connects outbound to Azure Relay on port 443.

 After installing HCM, you can run HybridConnectionManagerUi.exe to use the UI for the tool.
 This file is in the Hybrid Connection Manager installation directory.
 In Windows 10, you can also just search for Hybrid Connection Manager UI in your search box.

 When you start the HCM UI, the first thing you see is a table that lists all the Hybrid Connections that are configured with this instance of the HCM.
 If you want to make any changes, first authenticate with Azure.

 To add one or more Hybrid Connections to your HCM:

 Select Add a new Hybrid Connection.

 Sign in with your Azure account to get your Hybrid Connections available with your subscriptions.
-The HCM doesn't continue to use your Azure account beyond that.
+The HCM doesn't continue to use your Azure account beyond this step.